 Cereal Rye's Relationship with Corn and Soybeans

 Cereal rye can be used before both corn and soybeans, but corn responds to rye differently than soybeans.
 It's important to know what to expect before using cereal rye as a cover crop.
 Soybeans have very little response to cereal rye, making it an ideal cash crop to plant after cereal rye.
 Corn, on the other hand, can be stunted by cereal rye if not managed properly.
 Cereal rye is allelopathic, meaning that it releases chemicals that will inhibit the growth or germination of other plants.
 Because of this, cereal rye is often used to suppress waterhemp and other hard-to-manage weeds.
 The allelopathy of cereal rye has very little effect, if any, on soybeans, but it does have potential to affect corn negatively.
-However, with proper management corn can be very successful after a cereal rye cover crop.
-Cereal rye releases nutrients to corn and soybeans as the rye decomposes later in the season, giving the cash crop some late season nutrients.
+Cereal rye uses more nitrogen than most cover crops.
+The high nitrogen usage has potential to leave corn lacking N late in the growing season.
+Best practice, if not side dressing, is to terminate cereal rye at or before 12" tall.
+With proper management corn can be very successful after a cereal rye cover crop.

 How many pounds per acre should you plant?

-Really, seeding rate is a matter of preference.
-Some farmers prefer thicker stands (100#/acre) for grazing and better weed suppression, while other farmers want only 30#/acre for a cover crop that won't pose as much risk toward corn.
+Seeding rate is a matter of preference.
+Some farmers prefer thicker stands (100#/acre) for grazing and better weed suppression, while other farmers want only 30#/acre for a cover crop that won't pose as much risk toward the cash crop.
 A standard rate for a cereal rye cover crop would be around the 50#/acre range.
-It also needs to be understood that the more cereal rye residue there is, the more potential negative risk there will be for the cash crop (I.e. hairpinning, allelopathy in corn).
+It also needs to be understood that the more cereal rye residue there is, the more potential negative risk there will be for the cash crop (I.e., hairpinning, allelopathy in corn).
 But on the flip side, the more cover crop biomass, the grower will get better erosion control, better weed suppression, and a quicker advance in the soils health, due to the addition of more carbon in the soil.

 Planting Soybeans into Cereal Rye